Agent Probing Interaction Policies: Method

-We will use Proximal Policy Optimization Algorithm \cite{schulman2017proximal} for training the agent to follow a probing policy.
-The reward for the agent would be the classification error of the classifier.
+We use Proximal Policy Optimization Algorithm \cite{schulman2017proximal} for training the agent to follow a probing policy.
+The reward for the agent is the negative cross entropy loss of the classifier as shown in Fig. \ref{fig:overall_architecture}.
+Currently, we are using a sparse reward formulation in which the agent is rewarded only at the last time step.

-Right now, we have a simple 2 layer fully connected layer which takes in the current state of the world.
-We have to separate heads for policy and value. \\ The training procedure which we plan to use is specified in Fig. \ref{fig:rl}.
+We have a simple 2 layer fully connected layer which takes in the current state of the world.
+We have two separate heads for policy and value.
+Please refer to Fig. \ref{fig:api_agent_network_architecture} for the network architecture of the probing agent.